 Whether you’re a small and medium sized business or a large- scale operation, transfer pricing can present international tax issues.
 That’s why it’s vital to review your transfer pricing strategy to try and mitigate market and credit risks, whilst complying with global compliance regulations.

-If you’re an importer of goods or services making international payments, our dedicated team of FX specialists are to support your business needs.
+If you’re an importer of goods or services making international payments, our dedicated team are to support your business needs.
 Contact the team today to find out how to better to manage your budget and spend.

 - Almost 1,000,000 businesses have sent £125bn around the world with WorldFirst and its partners since 2004